Doosan dozers: A deep dive

 CONEXPO-CON/AGG 365: We heard Doosan is adding dozers to its earthmoving equipment lineup, beginning with the DD100 model.
 What are Doosan’s plan for its dozer line?

-Aaron Kleingartner: We launched this new product category for Doosan at our dealer meeting in Tucson, Arizona in November.
+Aaron Kleingartner: We launched this new product category for Doosan at our dealer meeting in Tucson, Arizona last November.
 It’s a new product for us and we’re excited to bring it to market.
 We showed the DD100 as a prototype, so it’s relatively early in our development process.

 CONEXPO-CON/AGG 365: How are the two models different?